-Confident that I would realize my goal of becoming a dentist as a result of a lot of hard work and study, I received the greatest accolades in Biology, Physics & Chemistry.
-I took the medical entrance exam of Andhra Pradesh, EAMCET, and ranked among the top 3% of the seventy-five thousand students that sat for the exam in 2005, earning me admission to the Bachelor of Dental Surgery (BDS) Program at xxxxxx Institute of Dental Sciences & Research - full scholarship.
-This provided me with a solid foundation for a lifetime of learning and labor dedicated to attaining the highest possible levels of perfection in all aspects of clinical and academic dentistry.
+Confident that I would realize my goal of becoming a dentist due to hard work and study, I received the most significant accolades in Biology, Physics & Chemistry.
+I took the medical entrance exam of Andhra Pradesh, EAMCET.
+I ranked among the top 3% of the seventy-five thousand students that sat for the exam in 2005, earning me admission to the Bachelor of Dental Surgery (BDS) Program at the XXXX Institute of Dental Sciences & Research - full scholarship.
+This gave me a solid foundation for a lifetime of learning and labor dedicated to perfection in all clinical and academic dentistry aspects.